CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/03a-Use-Apache-Spark-in-Microsoft-Fabric.md

     ![Screenshot of uploaded files in a lakehouse.](./Images/uploaded-files.png)

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:<br>
+      - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.<br>
+      - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.<br>
+      - If not, carefully read the error message and retry the step, following the instructions in the lab guide.<br>
+      - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help!

 ### Task 2: Create a notebook

 To work with data in Apache Spark, you can create a *notebook*.
 Notebooks provide an interactive environment in which you can write and run code (in multiple languages), and add notes to document it.